-Dashermart – From Students to Power Online Sellers
+Dashermart – From Student to Power Sellers

 ‘ Customers may not remember exactly what you did, or what you said, but they will always remember how you made them feel, that’s the philosophy of Wei Kheng and Dasher.’

 Wei Kheng and his partner, Wei Bin are among the youngest e-commerce entrepreneurs in town, both of them are only 21 years old and they are already reaping 6-digits monthly online sales at the moment.

 “My e-commerce venture started when I worked as a promoter in shopping mall after my SPM.
 During that time, Wei Bin and myself invested RM50 to buy our first ever batch of mobile accessories and we started selling on Cari.my (the forum site)”, recalls Wei Kheng.

 During that time, Internet banking was still not available for Wei Kheng so he had to check the payment via the ATM machine in the shopping mall, after receiving SMS from the customers.
 He took quick time-outs from his promoter commitment, run off to his car in the car park and collect the stock, then meet his customer in the shopping mall’s ground floor.